William J. Beaty 3/1995

 mixture of these.
 But waves of non-overtone frequencies cannot exist

-very small, LOTS of different overtones can fit between the mirrors, and
+wave is very small, lots of different overtones can fit between the

-each overtone is a slightly-different pure color of light.
-Light from a
+mirrors, and each overtone is a slightly-different pure color of light.

-sign is reddish, but it doesn't have the extreme purity of laser light.
+Light from a neon sign is reddish, but it doesn't have the extreme purity

-amplified a bit more than others, and this uses up the available energy
+bit more than others, and this uses up the available energy coming from

-coming from the power supply.
+the laser power supply.
 In other words, the different waves start

 competing for limited resources!
 Just one wave "wins" in the end, and all

-other overtones drop out of the running.
-The laser light is not just red
+of the other overtones drop out of the running.
+The laser light is not

-light.
-Instead it is a SINGLE PURE OVERTONE-WAVE, a pure
+just red light.
+Instead it is a single pure overtone-wave, a pure

 CORRECTED: IRON AND STEEL ARE NOT THE ONLY STRONGLY MAGNETIC MATERIALS